natasha-dudek/biology-AI-reading-group/index.md

 3. In some cases it may be helpful to send along a second, supporting paper or a resource that *briefly* explains the biology behind your system.

+4. If your paper goes into excrutiating technical details about the biology of a system, there is a very good chance that reading group attendees will not understand it and/or will not read it and/or will not show up to your presentation.
+It is probably best to avoid extremely niche papers, even though they may be super cool.

-4. If you're not sure whether a given paper is a good candidate for this reading group, please feel welcome to send Natasha an email :)
+5. If you're not sure whether a given paper is a good candidate for this reading group, please feel welcome to send Natasha an email :)

 ### For more information